 Why to trade cannabis CFDs on stocks?

 For years, marijuana trading was an illegal pursuit of wannabe gangsters.
-It all changed in 2012, when Colorado and Washington became the first two states to make recreational use of cannabis legal.
+It all changed in 2012, when Colorado and Washington became the first two US states to make recreational use of cannabis legal.
 Since then, several major companies have been operating in the sphere of cannabis cultivation and distribution.
 Some of them went public and opened their arms for international investors.

 Don’t be surprised that changes in the US legislation have triggered a cascade effect.
 The United States is the world’s #1 cannabis manufacturer.
 Moreover, 16.3% of its 327 million population is said to use cannabis.